Ayan-Siddiqui/first-git-push/README.md

 # first-git-push
-Finally on my to be the BEST noob.
+Finally on my way to be the BEST noob.